 What Is CDI and How Does It Impact You

-The ability to collect and track data has resulted in more robust and expanded CDI programs.
+The ability to collect and training.farmingadviceservice.org.uk track data has resulted in more robust and expanded CDI programs.
 Although CDI historically has been a hospital-based program, it is moving to physician practices as its importance is recognized.
-The impact of CDI today may be described as the completeness, consistency, https://sashawinner20222.wixsite.com/bserved organization and www.educapyme.com accuracy of the medical record, reflecting the physician’s clinical judgment and medical decision making.
-The overall goal of a CDI program is to improve clinical documentation, coding, https://64ba7ebbf3914.site123.me/ and reimbursement.
+The impact of CDI today may be described as the completeness, consistency, organization and accuracy of the medical record, https://www.camedu.org/blog/index.php?entryid=786771 reflecting the physician’s clinical judgment and medical decision making.
+The overall goal of a CDI program is to improve clinical documentation, coding, and reimbursement.

 Initiating a program in your practice requires thought and planning but it doesn’t have to be overwhelming.
 Over the next several months, we’ll focus on the steps of assessment, implementation and maintenance of an office-based CDI program.
 Improving documentation is inherently a good goal with down-stream benefits of improved reimbursement and an effective clinical record.